MoneyDevlp/Project_API_with_Postgres_Express/README.md

 ## Getting Started

 - Get project, run `git clone https://github.com/MoneyDevlp/Project_API_with_Postgres_Express.git` in your terminal or git bash.

-This project is running on port 3000.
+- This project is running on port 3000, example: localhost:3000/users

+- Database are running on port 5432

 Get started: